valtimo-platform/valtimo-documentation/using-valtimo/keycloak-iam/configuring-keycloak.md

 # Configuring Keycloak

-Valtimo can use Keycloak to retrieve information about users and roles.
+Keycloak is the default authentication provider for Valtimo.
+It is used to authenticate users, and Valtimo can retrieve information about users and roles from Keycloak.

 ## Properties for connecting to Keycloak